As seen in:

 List of Skills to Put on a Data Entry Resume

-Here's a list of data entry skills that look good on a resume.
+So what are data entry skills?
+Take a look at our list of data entry skills that look good on a resume.

 Add to them by pulling from the job description.
 Source more from other data entry online jobs.